Divesh-M/Cloud_Formation/README.md

 - Generates documentation using OpenAI GPT (via LangChain).
 - Outputs documentation in Markdown format.

+- For now we are not saving output in markdown format.
+You can feel free to change the code to save output in markdown format.

 ## Installation

 1. Clone the repository: